 - Donate Money.
 If there is a cause or movement that you believe in, donate.
-You can support their mission by financially supporting.
+You can support their mission by financially supporting them.

 - Volunteer.
-Find mentoring programs that support a mission you’re passionate about and donate your time.
+Find mentoring programs that support a task you’re passionate about and give your time.

 - Sign Petitions.
-Do research and figure out how you can add your voice to a petition.
-Look at Meghan Marckle
+Do the research and figure out how you can add your voice to a petition.
+Look at Meghan Marckle.

 - Call Officials.
 Make your voice heard by calling officials and expressing your views.